Workplace Chemical Hazards & Occupational Lung Disease

 To understand the severity of occupational lung disease it is important to first understand how the lungs are affected by chemicals.

 Inhalation is a major route of entry into the body.
-Breathing of contaminated air is the most common way that workplace chemicals enter the body.
-When you inhale contaminated air, it travels through the respiratory system into the lungs where it is distributed throughout the body by the blood stream.
-The average person takes 12 breathes a minute or intakes 6L of air a minute, including any contaminants.
+Breathing in contaminated air is the most common way that workplace chemicals enter the body.
+When you inhale contaminated air, it travels through the respiratory system into the lungs where it is distributed throughout the body by the bloodstream.
+The average person takes 12 breaths a minute or intakes 6L of air a minute, including any contaminants.

-The respiratory system does a good job at filtering the air as it enters the nose and travels further into the respiratory system.
-On its journey to the lungs the passageways get smaller and thinner like branches of a tree.
-Eventually it hits the walls of the lungs where oxygen is transferred into the bloodstream and distributed throughout the body.
+The respiratory system does a good job of filtering the air as it enters the nose and travels further into the respiratory system.
+On its journey to the lungs, the passageways get smaller and thinner like branches of a tree.
+Eventually, it hits the walls of the lungs where oxygen is transferred into the bloodstream and distributed throughout the body.
 Much smaller particles not visible lodge themselves into the walls of the lungs causing irritation which can cause an acute or immediate reaction like an allergic reaction.
-Other particles can cause permanent damage or scarring and eventually interfere with the lung's ability to pass oxygen into the blood stream.
+Other particles can cause permanent damage or scarring and eventually interfere with the lung's ability to pass oxygen into the bloodstream.

 What are the types of occupational lung disease?